 Prints on accordion-bound rice paper

-Book of Mine project, of which Volume X is a part, presents my entire genome bases and Volume X contains the bases of one of my X chromosome.
-The DNA is sampled and sequenced in December 2018 and the reads were mapped to the human X chromosome reference sequence UCSC hs38.
-The covered bases from our sequencing were annotated as black, and uncovered bases as grey.
+A Book of Mine, of which the 900-page Volume X is one part, presents my entire genome in base pairs.
+Volume X contains the bases of my X chromosome.
+The DNA was sampled and sequenced in December 2018, and the reads were mapped to the Human X chromosome reference sequence UCSC hs38.
+The bases covered by my sequencing are annotated in black, and those uncovered in grey.

 Collaborator: Ross McBee, Columbia University Department of Systems Biology